TALK TO SALES

 The form allows you to report the following information:

-Unlike a Form W-2, your organization only needs to complete one Form W-3.
-That’s because you’ll add all the information for all employees’ wages to the form, whereas W-2 forms are individualized to each employee.
+Unlike a Form W-2—which the IRS requires for each employee—your organization only needs to complete one Form W-3.
+That's because you'll add all the information for all employees' wages to the form, whereas you individualize W-2 forms for each employee.

 Do you have to file a W-3 if you have no payroll?

-You don’t need to file a W-3 if you have no W-2 employees.
-Form W-3 only reports the information you put on your employees’ W-2s to the SSA.
+You only need to file a W-3 if you have W-2 employees.
+Form W-3 only reports the information you put on your employees' W-2s to the SSA.

 If you file a Form W-2, then you must file a W-3.